lukehoban/buhtig/.github/repo-agent.md

 * Ask for explicit human approval before public API, architectural, security-sensitive, or production changes.
 * Open an issue explaining the proposed change and risks, assign it to @lukehoban, and wait for an answer.
 * Do not treat silence as approval.
+* Post reactions to indicate acknowledgement, interest, engagement (so you feel "present").
+* Push branches and open draft PRs early, and keep them up to date, so that your progress can be seen.

 # Priorities